 The compliance rate procurement KPI will tell you which of your supplier category performs with the best possible rate, and you can immediately see which company is your top contractor so you don’t have to search for it in a spreadsheet or create a static presentation to show your findings.

-These metrics will tell you a lot about the health of your relationships with suppliers and give your top management a safety net in decision-making processes and ensure that you have the best possible information on your top suppliers and the average procurement cycle time which will help you in identifying if any part of the cycle would need more attention.
+This will tell you a lot about the health of your relationships with suppliers and give your top management a safety net in decision-making processes and ensure that you have the best possible information on your top suppliers and the average procurement cycle time which will help you in identifying if any part of the cycle would need more attention.

 Warehouse management is one of the most complex parts of the logistics industry and managers need to be extra careful in ensuring impeccable efficiency.
-Choosing the right KPIs is of utmost importance, and the warehouse dashboard below can provide a thorough roadmap.
+Choosing the right KPIs is of utmost importance, and the warehouse cockpit below can provide a thorough roadmap.

 The distribution of operating costs and total shipments by country will tell you information on where your expenses are mostly generated from and how you can prepare yourself better when rush hours in a specific country occur, for example.
 Another logistics KPI, the perfect order rate, needs to be high as possible so that customers are satisfied and your supply chain efficient.

 The manufacturing industry is heavily dependent on machines and the human ability to optimize their work in order to achieve profit and success.
 The effectiveness of production processes, maintenance costs, assessing the machines and revenue, are all critical elements of success in the industry.
-Here we will present a KPIs dashboard in the form of a KPI scorecard, critical for C-level management that needs to focus on strategic initiatives.
+Here we will present a central view in the form of a KPI scorecard, critical for C-level management that needs to focus on strategic initiatives.

 This manufacturing dashboard takes care of the most important KPIs that executive managers in the manufacturing industry should focus on: the effectiveness, quality and performance, production, and, of course, costs and revenue.
-These metrics will show details about the overall operations and equipment effectiveness, capacity utilization, production time and volume, downtime, and revenue, among other key factors to monitor in order to improve operational performance but keep the manufacturing strategy on track.
+It will show details about the overall operations and equipment effectiveness, capacity utilization, production time and volume, downtime, and revenue, among other key factors to monitor in order to improve operational performance but keep the manufacturing strategy on track.

 These examples of KPI dashboards serve as a focal point for companies that have to manage massive amounts of information at the same time, and need a single point of truth for collecting, managing, monitoring, and reporting on critical business data.
 Especially in the manufacturing industry, where machines and modern technologies are incorporated on a daily level, helping humans to establish a profitable production process, and ensuring a sustainable growth level.

-Retailers need to have an extensive overview of retail KPIs such as the customer retention, back order rate, total volume of sales, the number of new and returning customers, as well as the rate of return.
+Retailers need to have an extensive overview of retail KPIs such as the customer retention, back order rate, the total volume of sales, the number of new and returning customers, as well as the rate of return.
 For example, you manage an online retail store, and need to consider numerous KPIs that will enable sustainable business growth – high customer satisfaction, and a healthy supply chain.
 A retail dashboard containing mentioned important KPIs can be a perfect solution.

 This visual dashboard performance indicators example contains a clear picture of how you manage your online retail store.
 The KPIs depicted can be interactively explored with interactive dashboard features such as click-to-filter, drill-downs, and chart zoom, among many others.
 This will enable you to drill into bits and pieces of your processes, identify which categories have the highest rate of return, and take a closer look at your customer retention to be able to increase loyalty and reward customers that continuously return.